-Between October 30 to 31, 2021, CLPR conducted the second virtual workshop of this series with students from the National University for Advanced Legal Studies, Kochi (NUALS).
+On 30 and 31 October 2021, CLPR conducted the second virtual workshop of this series with students from the National University for Advanced Legal Studies, Kochi (NUALS).
 The U.S. law university partner for this workshop was Seattle University School of Law, Seattle.
 The workshop was attended by over 30 students from the two universities.
 10 others were also in attendance—including faculty members, U.S. Consulate staff, and the CLPR team.

 The workshop was anchored around freedom of speech—particularly, hate speech.
 A list of reading materials was shared with the workshop participants in advance to facilitate an informed discussion.
 The workshops comprised of 4 sessions.

 9:30 am – 11:30 am – Session I: Constitutional Founding